- in Plano, Texas, USA

 Plano, Texas 75024

 Online registration for the conference is now closed.
 If you would like to still register for this conference, please register onsite at the registration desk.

-This program includes lectures designed to give defense attorneys & staff training on implicit bias, and race-based litigation post Batson and Buck v.
+This capital program includes lectures designed to give defense attorneys & staff training on implicit bias, and race-based litigation post Batson and Buck v.
 Davis.
-The program is co-chaired by Max Peck (Attorney At Law), Kathryn Kase (Attorney At Law), & Keri Mallon (RPDO), and will mostly feature faculty from outside of Texas.
+The program is co-chaired by Kathryn Kase (Attorney At Law), Keri Mallon (RPDO), & Jamie M. Zapata, MSW (RPDO), and will feature faculty from outside of Texas.

 This course is funded by a grant from the Texas Court of Criminal Appeals.

 Download the Brochure (pdf)For more details, download the online brochure.

 With the exception of invited faculty, attendance is limited to defense attorneys and those who directly assist them in Criminal Defense Litigation.
 Please read before registering: You may not register for this program if you are, or are working for, affiliated, clerking or interning with: a full-time law enforcement officer, a full or part-time state or federal prosecutor, or a full or part-time criminal defense attorney who is currently acting as a prosecutor or special prosecutor in a capital case (unfortunately, no exceptions).

 A History of Racial Disparity & How It Impacts Society Today

 - Jeremy Collins, Equity Project, Durham, NC